 There is nowhere quite like the great–and gigantic–state of Texas, so it’s no surprise that there is an enormous number of fantastic weekend getaways in Texas to choose from!

 Texas is arguably the US state that we know best.
-We were both born there, I lived in Austin for a few years as a child, we moved to San Antonio together as adults, and having deep family roots in Austin means that even though we no longer call Texas home, we continually return to visit.
+We were both born there, I lived in Austin for a few years as a child, we’ve lived in both San Antonio and Austin together as adults, and having deep family roots in Austin means that even when we don’t call Texas home, we continually return to visit.

 We compiled this list of the best Texas weekend trips based on our years of exploring the state, and quite honestly, writing this has made me deeply homesick for the Lone Star state!